Analida's Ethnic Spoon

 6. Fold over to form a half circle to cover the beef.

 7. Crimp the edges of the empanada with the tines of a fork.
-Optional: Brush the top of the empanada with 1 egg whisked with 1 Tbsp of water for an egg wash.
+Optional: Brush the top of the empanada with 1 egg whisked with 1 tablespoon of water for an egg wash.
 This will give a shiny brown exterior.

 8. Bake on a cookie sheet for 15-20 minutes until golden brown at the edges.